jpmgoodman/java-graph-analysis/README.md

 Note that several test input adjacency matrices are located in the test_input_graphs directory.
 There, you will find several popular graphs.

+There is a MatchStudents main that demonstrates a real application of this library: that is, it finds a maximum number of pairs of students that do not know one another, in order to organize a meal event to help students make friends.